 Maybe it’s because you don’t know what to do.
 Or you are afraid of making a mistake.
 Or you are afraid of insulting the person.

 Whatever it is, you can make it work.
 Just relax and follow the tips which, in my opinion, is quite simple to follow.

 Don’t forget that everyone is different.
 Some can hear better than others.
 Some prefer one method over another.
 Some may suggest another alternatives to you.

 Whatever it is, follow the tips and go with the flow.

-Be aware that it is still expected for most, if not all, d/Deaf and hard of hearing people to suffer from concentration fatigue.
+Be aware that it is still expected for most, if not all, deaf people to suffer from concentration fatigue.
 Communicating still requires a lot of cognitive energy, which can eventually wears you out.

 And that’s something that I get very frequently.

-And hopefully, it will reduce the number of times hearing people are in shock, runs away or gets frustarted when interacting with d/Deaf people.
+And hopefully, it will reduce the number of times hearing people are in shock, runs away or gets frustarted when interacting with deaf people.